Skip to main content

 Mesopotamia

 In the Akkadian «Epic of Gilgamesh», the numeral seven is mentioned repeatedly: «Six days and seven nights came the wind and flood, the storm flattening the land.
 When the seventh day arrived, the storm was pounding, the flood was a war-struggling with itself like a woman writhing (in labor).» (1989KovacsMG:101).
-See also: «When a seventh day arrived I sent forth a dove and released it. <…> Seven and seven cult vessels I put in place, and (into the fire) underneath (or: into their bowls) I poured reeds, cedar, and myrtle.» (1989KovacsMG:145).
+The text further records: «When a seventh day arrived I sent forth a dove and released it. <…> Seven and seven cult vessels I put in place, and (into the fire) underneath (or: into their bowls) I poured reeds, cedar, and myrtle.» (1989KovacsMG:145).
+The standard version of the «Epic of Gilgamesh» was first written in the Old Babylonian period (1800–1600 BCE) (1989KovacsMG:xxii).

 The Atrahasis myth tells that at a meeting of the gods, the god «We-ila, who had personality, They slaughtered in their assembly.
-From his flesh and blood Nintu mixed clay.» From this mixture «Seven produced males, [Seven] produced females.» (1999LambertWG_CivilM:59-63). «Myth of Atrahasis», composed ca. 1600 BCE (1989KovacsMG:xxvi).
+From his flesh and blood Nintu mixed clay.» From this mixture, «Seven produced males, [Seven] produced females.» (1999LambertWG_CivilM:59–63).
+The «Myth of Atrahasis» was composed ca. 1600 BCE (1989KovacsMG:xxvi).

 33 And Abraham planted an orchard in Beer-sheba, and called there on the name of the Lord, the God of everlasting.
 34 And Abraham sojourned in the land of the Philistines many days.

-Dendrological Sacralization.
+Dendrological Sacralization

 A similarity in endowing the tamarisk with the status of a cult object, serving as a material medium for invoking the deity.